stacksjs/stacks/README.md

 <!-- [![npm downloads][npm-downloads-src]][npm-downloads-href] -->
 <!-- [![Codecov][codecov-src]][codecov-href] -->

-# The Modern Component & Function Library
+# The Atomic UI & UX Framework

-The ultimate goal of the Stacks Framework is to _help you_ create & maintain component & function libraries.
-It shouldn't be a chore creating & maintaining them!
-Stacks allows you to easily build highly-modular, widely-accepted & scalable libraries—in beginner & expert-friendly ways—embodying [Component-First Design](/component-first-design.md) principles.
+The ultimate goal of the Stacks Framework is to _help you_ create & maintain component (UI) & function (UX) libraries.
+It shouldn't be a chore creating maintaining them.
+Stacks allows you to easily build highly-composable & scalable libraries—in beginner & expert-friendly ways—embodying [Composability-First Design](/composability-first-design.md) principles.

 > _The clever way to build component & function libraries._